benediktschmitt/emsm/docs/source/how_to/configuration.rst

     [backups]
     archive_format = bztar
-    restore_message = This world is about to be resetted to an earlier state. restore_delay = 5
+    restore_message = This world is about to be restored to an earlier state. restore_delay = 5
     max_storage_size = 30
     exclude_paths = logs